JuhoSiitonen/DevOps-with-Kubernetes/part-3/exercise_3.04/README.md

 The github actions workflow is showcased in this repo https://github.com/JuhoSiitonen/DWK-project

-Otherwise all the code is the same here.
+This repo was user for exercises for all the github actions related exercises for convenience.